 Payment methods: payment by transfer of land or chattels

-Any offer to transfer property under those provisions in satisfaction of tax, and any indication that an offer may be made, must be referred at once to Heritage (via the Compliance Group Specialist C-1 in IHT Edinburgh), as also should any correspondence or enquiries on this topic.
+Any offer to transfer property under those provisions in satisfaction of tax, and any indication that an offer may be made, must be referred at once to Heritage, as also should any correspondence or enquiries on this topic.

 - the money provided for its acquisition is transferred from the non-HMRC government department concerned and placed on deposit.
 You should then deal with it as if it were a payment by the persons liable